WRF Physics¶

 ra_sw_physics=3

-Originates from the CAM 3 climate model used in CCSM; allows for aerosols and trace gases
+A scheme that originates from CESM’s CAM 3 climate model - allows for aerosols and trace gases

 Collins et al., 2004